 The Battle of Crete is considered amongst historians as a Pyrrhic Victory of Germans.
 Even though they accomplished their goal of the island occupation, their casualties were so immense they had a strategic impact on the axle forces in WW2 onward.
 This happened primarily due to the courage and strength that locals and allies showed during the battles in various villages of Chania inland.

 Guided tours with a professional guide with a BA in Contemporary history can also be arranged upon request and combined with your vacation stay.
-You can see our journey planner at the Book Online “Extras” to organize your trip or ask for more information at the reception desk upon your arrival.
+You can organize your trip at the reception desk upon your arrival.